-This module, focused around a five-day field class in Scotland’s largest city, provides practical experience and training in designing, executing, analysing, writing-up and presenting a field research project.
+This module, focuses around a field class in Scotland’s largest city, provides practical experience and training in designing, executing, analysing, writing-up and presenting a field research project.
+Glasgow provides an interesting urban area where students can study a variety of political, social and cultural geographical topics.
+Students choose a topic to research as a short project, and develop their hands-on research experience utilising various methods to explore it.
 For much of the module you will work as part of a group, providing you in addition with the opportunity to develop team-working and communication skills.

 This module explores the need to carefully think about the planning, development and change that affects our rural areas, particularly in terms of the goods and services they provide to a predominantly urban population.
 The module is taught through lectures and workshops and includes a compulsory residential field class to rural Britain.

 The module introduces the principles of geographical information systems and science with a focus on human geography.
 Examples will be drawn from population geography with components linked to data sources, analysis and visualisation.
 Students will learn how to use GIS to map population data, to explore social deprivation, geographic inequalities, and commuting patterns, amongst other themes.